TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Since a lot of recordings are trial based and rely on synchronized event/TTL data, not only continuous amplifier channel data, but also event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the pre-processing, analysis, and visualization of continuous data but also of event-related data.
 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, phase synchronization and event-related potentials for low-frequency signal components as well as event related spike analysis.

 The supported recording systems can be used with a wide range of probes designs, influencing downstream data analysis.
 Therefore, a fully interactive probe design and probe view window enables to set arbitrary probe designs (of longitudinal single shank probes and multielectrode arrays) while always having an overview and full control over which channel are used for the analysis.
 Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analyzed without loosing oversight and with a visual representation of brain areas distributed over the probe based on coordinates obtained from the Neuropixels Trajectory Explorer.

-Note: Multishank recordings (for example from NP 2.0 probes) can also be loaded, but are integrated into the same shank design, requiring to manually select the active analysis channel corresponding to a single shank.
+**NOTE:** Multishank recordings (for example from NP 2.0 probes) can also be loaded, but are integrated into the same shank design, requiring to manually select the active analysis channel corresponding to a single shank.

 <img src="NeuroMod Matlab Version/Modules/MISC/Images/Example_Image_2.jpg" align="right" width="100%" />
 <p align="left"><em>Figure 2: Maxwell MaxOne .h5 recording with signals plotted over the grid array (channel demarcated by black lines) with spikes annotated as red dots.</em></p>